Fyrok1/k/README.md

 > You can use `ng serve` for development but you may encounter some problems mostly about url

-# Known Issues

-1. Socket io usage on development with SOCKET=1

 # TO DO

 * Custom Functions will gather under K